 Take Charge of Loan Repayment: Thorough presentation that reviews loan terms and conditions, repayment plans, as well as how to develop a strategy for managing your debt.
 Presented by Jeffrey Hanson, PhD.
 (October 2017)

-Dr. Hanson also created a comprehensive Loan Repayment Worksheet to assist in planning.
+Dr. Hanson also created a comprehensive Loan Repayment Planning Worksheet.

 Additionally, Dr. Hanson has taped a series of modules regarding federal student loans and repayment plans that can be viewed at your own pace: